The Morning Bell: Carmel students earn credit with Work-Based Learning Program

 Learn more about the Work-Based Learning program here.

-(WISH-TV’s Hanna Mordoh, Amy Pollard – clinical nurse specialist at IU North Hospital & Carmel Work-Based Learning Program Coordinator Chad Reid)
+(WISH-TV’s Hanna Mordoh, Amy Pollard – clinical nurse specialist at IU Health North Hospital & Carmel Work-Based Learning Program Coordinator Chard Reid)